cronologic-de/cronologic_linux_kernel/README.md

 * In case any error is encountered during installation, it should be either displayed explicitly on the terminal output or written in the error log file `errlog` found on the directory root.

-* If the script encountered any error, it's highly recommended to rerun the script using `-d` (_debug_) option, which should provide further information about the step and command caused that error, e.g.
+* If the script encountered any error, it's highly recommended rerunning the script using `-d` (_debug_) option, which should provide further information about the step and command caused that error, e.g.
 ```CMD
 sudo bash ./install.sh -d
 ```